mohamadkheirkhah/Deep-Learning-Model-for-Loan-Status-Prediction/README.md

 ## Overview

-This project focuses on building a deep learning model for predicting loan status using a subset of the LendingClub DataSet obtained from Kaggle.
+This project focuses on building a deep learning model for predicting loan status using a subset of the LendingClub DataSet obtained from Kaggle [https://www.kaggle.com/wordsforthewise/lending-club].
 The dataset contains historical data on loans given out by LendingClub, including information on whether or not the borrower defaulted (charge-off).
-The goal is to develop a model that can assess the likelihood of a borrower paying back their loan, enabling the evaluation of new potential customers in the future.
+The goal is to develop a model that can assess the status of a borrower paying back their loan, enabling the evaluation of new potential customers in the future.

 ## Data

 The dataset has undergone comprehensive preprocessing, including data cleaning and feature engineering.
 Missing values have been addressed, unnecessary columns dropped, and categorical columns converted into numerical values for model compatibility.
-Exploratory data analysis and visualization were conducted to gain insights into the dataset.
+Exploratory data analysis (EDA) and visualization were conducted to gain insights into the dataset.

 ## Model